-An extension user can transfer a call to a mailbox of the VPS so that the caller can leave a message in the mailbox of the desired extension. ( $\rightarrow$ 1.3.8 Call Transfer) The extension user should use the Voice Mail (VM) Transfer button, when transferring a call to the mailbox of the VPS.
-When the
+An extension user can transfer a call to a mailbox of the VPS so that the caller can leave a message in the mailbox of the desired extension. (\rightarrow 1.3.8 Call Transfer) The extension user should use the Voice Mail (VM) Transfer button, when transferring a call to the mailbox of the VPS.
+When the extension user presses this button and enters the desired extension number, the PBX will transfer the call to the VM group and dial the mailbox number of the desired extension with the required command (after the VPS answers the call).
+Therefore the caller can leave a message without knowing the mailbox number.

-- 2.10.5 [4-1-4] Wired Extension-Flexible Button - $\rightarrow$ Type - $\rightarrow$ Ext No. / Floating Ext.
-No. (for Voice Mail Transfer) - 2.10.10 [4-2-1] Portable Station-Extension Settings - $\rightarrow$ Type - $\rightarrow$ Ext No. / Floating Ext.
-No. (for Voice Mail Transfer) - 2.10.17 [4-3] DSS Console-Flexible Button - $\rightarrow$ Type - → Ext.
-No. / Floating Ext No. (for Voice Mail Transfer)
+- 2.10.5 [4-1-4] Wired Extension-Flexible Button - \rightarrow Type - → Ext.
+No. / Floating Ext.
+No. (for Voice Mail Transfer) - 2.10.10 [4-2-1] Portable Station-Extension Settings - \rightarrow Type - → Ext.
+No. / Floating Ext.
+No. (for Voice Mail Transfer) - 2.10.17 [4-3] DSS Console-Flexible Button - \rightarrow Type - → Ext.
+No. / Floating Ext.
+No. (for Voice Mail Transfer)